ninech/varnishworkbench/README.md

 ## Lincense

-The nine.ch Varnish Workbench is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+The Varnish Workbench is released under the [MIT License](http://www.opensource.org/licenses/MIT).
 See LICENSE.txt for further details.